Williamstown, Kansas

-Williamstown is an unincorporated community in southeastern Jefferson County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 96.
-It is located south of the junction of US-24 and US-59 highways.
+Williamstown is a census-designated place (CDP) in southeastern Jefferson County, Kansas, United States.
+As of the 2020 census, the population was 96.
+It is located south of the junction of US-24 and US-59.

 History

 Kaw Agency and Chief White Plume

 In 1825, the U.S. Government built a stone house for Chief White Plume, the Kaw chief from the band known as the Half-breeds.
 Kaw Half-Breed Tract #23 became the site of the Kaw Agency in 1827.
 The house was located approximately 50 yards north of the Kansas Pacific depot.
-By time the town was plotted in 1865, the stone house was in disrepair.
+By time the town was platted in 1865, the stone house was in disrepair.
 However, the creek named after the old stone house was still a good place to settle, and so Williamstown was founded on its banks in 1865.

 Founding

-Williamstown was founded in 1865 in the Kansas River valley near the Union Pacific Railroad and on the banks of Stone House Creek by local property owners Mapes, Williams & Moore.
+Williamstown was founded in 1865 in the Kansas River valley near the Kansas Pacific Railway and on the banks of Stone House Creek by local property owners Mapes, Williams & Moore.
 It was originally in the territory of Sarcoxie Township, and then part of Rural Township when it was formed in 1871.
 The first store was opened in 1865 by Samuel Mitchell.
 A sawmill was established south of the railroad, and the town began to grow slowly.
 It had a post office, railroad depot, and schoolhouse.
 The town had trouble growing in the early years because of the establishment by railroad officials of the town of Perry, three miles to the West.